kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

       orphaned.
     - At most one generated ResourceClaim should exist for a claim made by a PodGroup at any given time.

+Additionally, scheduler_perf tests will be added, aiming for the same thresholds as existing DRA tests.

 ##### e2e tests